sourcegraph/handbook/content/company/asynchronous-communication.md

 - **Remove bias toward one time zone.** Use UTC to indicate time.
 Don’t expect everyone to know your timezone or convert theirs to yours.
 We use UTC to be as inclusive as possible.
 - **Provide context**.
 This takes time, but documentation is key.
 Hand off everything with as much context as possible so that your colleagues don’t need any more input for the next ~12+ hours.
 Are you working collaboratively with someone who wakes up in ~9 hours?
 Make it clear to them what you're missing, what you’ve done, what you haven’t and why.
 It doesn’t have to be extensive and detailed, it just needs to have the information the other person will need for them to collaborate with you and continue with their work.
 You can add a note that says for example: “I like your work!
 I added this section and suggested some changes here.
 I didn’t include xxx because of what we talked about in this thread _[link to thread]_ last week.”
 - **Over communicate**.
 Be detailed in how you explain your work to others.
 Also consider these:
-    - Don’t use acronyms: not everyone knows what they mean and not everyone is a native English speaker
+    - Don’t use acronyms: not everyone knows what they mean and not everyone speaks English as a first language
     - Include images and screenshots to complement your explanations
     - Always use exact days of the week (YYYY-MM-DD), times, and UTC timezone when mentioning dates
     - Make reference and link to related discussions as much as possible